-Your low pressure switch may not be operating correctly if your furnace inducer motor switches on in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds later.
+Your low pressure switch may not be operating right if your furnace inducer motor switches on in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds later.

-Your furnace will indicates something’s amiss with a red flash from its indicator light, which it uses to display error codes.
+Your system will communicate something’s amiss with a red flash from its indicator light, which it uses to display error codes.
 It has this red light to flash code, like Morse code.

 You may see fast flashes or an alternating slow flash as it announces a fault code.